rootstrap/tech-guides/node/README.md

 ## 5.2.
 Do not use console.log

-Not for the obvious reasons, but because console.log are synchronous when the destination is a terminal or a file, so they are not suitable for production, unless you pipe the output to another program.
+Not for the obvious reasons, but because console.log is synchronous when the destination is a terminal or a file, so it is not suitable for production unless you pipe the output to another program.

 **GTK:** Use a more mature logger like Winston or Bunyan